The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2023-21725: Windows MSRT Privilege Escalation Flaw

-CVE-2023-21725 is a privilege escalation vulnerability in Microsoft Windows Malicious Software Removal Tool that allows attackers to gain elevated privileges.
-This article covers technical details, affected versions, and mitigation.
+CVE-2023-21725 is a privilege escalation vulnerability in Microsoft Windows Malicious Software Removal Tool allowing attackers to gain elevated privileges.
+This article covers technical details, affected systems, and remediation.

 CVE-2023-21725 Overview